Mamilian commission

-In its first year, it convicted four men of consular rank for alleged crimes against the state.
-In 106 the Commission would have its independence significantly eroded in a bill introduced by Quintus Servilius Caepio to the Plebeian Council, which changed the jury pool from solely the equestrians to a mix of equestrians and Senators.
+In 106, the commission would have its independence significantly eroded in a bill introduced by Quintus Servilius Caepio, which changed the jury pool from solely the equestrians to a mix of equestrians and senators.

-One of the long-term consequences of the commission – trending into the repeated consulships of Gaius Marius – was to inculcate a general feeling that the existing senatorial leadership (the nobiles) were failing in their responsibility to look after the state and defeat Rome's enemies.
+The conviction of the priest Gaius Galba may have cut short his political career, creating an opening for Gaius Marius, a candidate in 108 for the consulship of 107 BC, the novus homo from Arpinum to win.
+The structure of the Mamilian commission influenced that which was established in 104 BC to prosecute Quintus Servilius Caepio for the theft of the gold of Tolosa and the defeat at Battle of Arausio.
+One of the long-term consequences of the commission – trending into Marius' repeated consulships – was to inculcate a general feeling that the existing senatorial leadership (the nobiles) were failing in their responsibility to look after the state and defeat Rome's enemies.